Climate and Average Weather Year Round in Santa Ana California, United States

 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.1 months, from July 7 to October 11, with an average temperature above 67°F. The day of the year with the warmest water is August 23, with an average temperature of 69°F.
+The time of year with warmer water lasts for 3.1 months, from July 7 to October 11, with an average temperature above 67°F. The month of the year in Santa Ana with the warmest water is August, with an average temperature of 69°F.

-The time of year with cooler water lasts for 4.6 months, from December 9 to April 27, with an average temperature below 61°F. The day of the year with the coolest water is February 5, with an average temperature of 59°F.
+The time of year with cooler water lasts for 4.6 months, from December 9 to April 27, with an average temperature below 61°F. The month of the year in Santa Ana with the coolest water is February, with an average temperature of 59°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.